tmancal74/quantarhei/README.rst

 Quantarhei is a Molecular Open Quantum Systems Simulator written predominantly in Python.
 Its name is derived from the famous aphorism "Panta rhei" of the Greek philosopher Heraclitus of Ephesus.
-"Pantarhei" means "Everything flows" or "Everything is in flux" which is quite fitting when you change Panta into Quanta.
+"Panta rhei" means "Everything flows" or "Everything is in flux" which is quite fitting when you change Panta into Quanta.

-In "Quantarhei" the last four letter ("rhei") should be written in Greek, i.e. (using LateX convention) "\rho \epsilon \iota".
-Unfortunately, I don't know how to render it here.
+In "Quantarhei" the last four letter ("rhei") should be written in Greek, i.e. (using LateX convention) "\\rho \\epsilon \\iota".

 ----

-This is the README file for the project.

 Quantarhei is in flux, but it already provides helper classes to define molecules, their aggregates and their interaction with external environment.